-OF RIVER AND LOST LANDS[2011 – 2021]
+OF RIVER AND LOST LANDS[2011 – ONGOING]

-This extensive series is marked by an overcast atmosphere, and by isolated figures either coming to terms with what has passed or awaiting the next deluge.
-In Protick’s steady and intent observation, these places feel sacred and calm, the horizon disappears as the skies blend with the water thus creating a theatrical background for the characters.
-Of River and Lost Lands keenly mixes a grandeur of place with a consistent hints of intimacy.
-Most places seen in these photographs do not exist any more.
-As a result, the photographs survive as visual documents of these vanished lands.
+The extensive series is marked by an overcast atmosphere, and by isolated figures emerging, coming to terms with what has passed or awaiting the next deluge.
+With a steady and intent observation, the places often feel sacred and still, the horizon dissolves as the skies blend with the stream of river, creating a grey, melancholic backdrop for these characters.
+The photographs use the grandeur of landscape, while alluding to a consistent hint of intimacy.

 Most places seen in these photographs have ceased to exist.
 As a result, the photographs survive as visual documents of these vanished and vanishing lands, referring to the consequences of human intervention on the environment and the fragility of our future.